munirercan/munirercan.github.io/README.md

 From now on we will use query, key and value in our coding.
 Input x has done its job, we no more need it.

-**7.** Multihead attention is used in the paper.
+:foot: **7.** Multihead attention is used in the paper.
 Lets create our heads, think we have 4 heads.
 Query, key and value will be divided into 4 heads, then what we get:

 For query, head1 is 64x17x32, head2 is 64x17x32, head3 is 64x17x32 and head4 is 64x17x32.
 Lets put all 4 heads into one matrix then 64x17x4x32.
 This is for query, do the same calculation for key and value.